Sorry, you need to enable JavaScript to visit this website.

 Any older adults who have a thirst for learning can join Osher regardless of educational background or work experience.

 Yes.
-The RIT College of Liberal Arts offers more than 100 courses that Osher members may participate in (audit) as a “listen and observe” experience.
-You can even take the exams, but there is no pressure or any requirement to do so.
+Osher Full-Year members may audit eligible RIT undergraduate courses You can even take the exams, but there is no pressure or any requirement to do so.
 College credits will not be granted.
+See the Courses page for details.

 No, because college credits are not being being earned.

-Courses are led by Osher at RIT members and by those in our network of 125+ Osher Institutes nationwide.
+Courses are peer-led by Osher at RIT members and by those in our network of 125+ Osher Institutes nationwide.

 If you'd like, you can lead a course at Osher when and if you are ready.
 You don’t need to be an expert or a former teacher or professor.
 You just need an interest and a passion to share that interest with others.
 Volunteers can assist you in designing a course.

-No, we have “wizards” that assist the course leader with any technology or audio/visual needs in the classroom.
+No, we have volunteer “wizards” and staff members who assist the course leader with any technology or audio/visual needs in the classroom.

-Osher has many social opportunities: tours to local and regional places of interest, SIGs (Special Interest Groups), and special events planned by our member volunteers.
+Osher has many social opportunities: tours to local and regional places of interest, Special Interest Groups, and special events planned by our member volunteers.

 There are five classrooms which hold from 15 to 115 members.
 There is also a library, a lounge with a fireplace and computer stations to catch up on emails or do research, and a kitchen with a refrigerator and microwaves should you want to bring your lunch or snack.